mohmiim/MLIntroduction/session-5/README.md

 ## 1. Accuracy so far and how to improve it

-So far we managed to get our accuracy in the 90% range, without adding more samples. but can we even do better :)
+So far, we have managed to get our accuracy in the 90% range without adding more samples.
+But can we even do better :)

-We found that if we apply transfer learning and use a pre-trained model it improved our accuracy quite a bit.
-Can we do more, what if we used 2 or 5 models to extract the features, will it make it better ?!
+We found that applying transfer learning and using a pre-trained model improved our accuracy quite a bit.
+Can we do more?
+What if we used two or five models to extract the features?
+Would it make it better?!

 Let's try it

 ## 2. Using multiple models architecture

-How can we use multiple models to extract the features? and how to use all these features to train our small dense model?
-The following diagram shows the general flow
+How can we use multiple models to extract the features?
+And how to use all these features to train our small, dense model.
+The following diagram shows the general flow.

 <p align="center">
 <img src="images/ensemble.png" height="450" >
 </p>

-Here is an example, of loading and extracting features from 2 models then combining them
+Here is an example of loading and extracting features from 2 models then combining them

 - Loading the first model